bybatkhuu/model.python-template/{{cookiecutter.project_slug}}/docs/dev/file-structure.md

-├── outputs/                # Outputs of the model (SHOULD NOT BE COMMITTED TO REPOSITORY) ├── requirements/           # Python dependency requirements for different environments ├── scripts/                # Helpful scripts to automate tasks or assist in the development process ├── src/                    # Source codes of this project
+├── outputs/                # Outputs of the model (SHOULD NOT BE COMMITTED TO REPOSITORY) ├── requirements/           # Python dependency requirements for different environments ├── scripts/                # Helpful scripts to automate tasks or assist in the development process ├── site/                   # Built static site of the documentation (SHOULD NOT BE COMMITTED TO REPOSITORY) ├── src/                    # Source codes of this project
 |   ├── modules/                # External modules for this project
 |   |   ├── module_1/